icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='haskell'></a>
 ### Haskell

-* Learn You a Haskell for Great Good! (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-lyhfgg], cc-nc-sa) - Learn You a Haskell for Great Good! is a hilarious, illustrated guide to this complex functional language
+* Learn You a Haskell for Great Good! ([Site][site-lyhfgg], cc-nc-sa) - Learn You a Haskell for Great Good! is a hilarious, illustrated guide to this complex functional language
-* [How to learn Haskell][repo-howtlh] (https://github.com/hubtee/awesome-opensource-documents/blob/master/cc0) - This is a recommended path for learning Haskell based on experience helping others
+* [How to learn Haskell][repo-howtlh] (cc0) - This is a recommended path for learning Haskell based on experience helping others
-* [Haskell By Example][repo-haskell-example] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-haskell-example], cc) - Haskell by Example is a port of Go by Example to Haskell
+* [Haskell By Example][repo-haskell-example] ([Site][site-haskell-example], cc) - Haskell by Example is a port of Go by Example to Haskell

 [repo-haskell-example]: https://github.com/lotz84/haskellbyexample
 [site-haskell-example]: http://lotz84.github.io/haskellbyexample/